ant0ine/go-json-rest/README.md

 *A quick and easy way to setup a RESTful JSON API*

-**Version 2 of Go-Json-Rest is currently in development, you can try it by checking out the [“v2-alpha” branch](https://github.com/ant0ine/go-json-rest/tree/v2-alpha).
-Thanks in advance for your feedback.**

 [![Build Status](https://travis-ci.org/ant0ine/go-json-rest.png?branch=master)](https://travis-ci.org/ant0ine/go-json-rest)

 **Go-Json-Rest** is a thin layer on top of `net/http` that helps building RESTful JSON APIs easily.
 It provides fast URL routing using a Trie based implementation, and helpers to deal with JSON requests and responses.
 It is not a high-level REST framework that transparently maps HTTP requests to procedure calls, on the opposite, you constantly have access to the underlying